Tourist Travel Information about Iceland

-Iceland’s capital Reykjavik, where 60% of the Icelandic population lives, is the northernmost city of any sovereign state in the world.
+Iceland’s capital is Reykjavik.
+Sixty percent of the Icelandic population lives there.
+It is the northernmost city of any sovereign state in the world.
 However, Iceland’s climate is not as cold as many would imagine, the average winter temperature is 2°C or 35°F.

 There are no forests in Iceland.
 Instead, Iceland is home to contrasting forces of ice and fire.
 About 11% of the country’s surface is covered with glaciers, and about 30% is lava fields.
 On average, a volcano erupts every five years, usually away from inhabited areas.
 In fact, nearly all of Iceland’s heating and electricity needs are served by hydroelectric power and geothermal water reserves.